Using digital simulation to meet intense competition

 Spain has a large number of commercial vehicles (one of the highest in Europe), and each model of vehicle contains a leaf spring whose size, weight and thickness may vary tremendously from one model to the next.
 This forces Talleres Cabré to constantly incorporate new spring models into production.
 Its previous design process was too slow to meet this demand, and also very rigid when it came to integrating changes into the designs.
 “We handle such a volume of parts that we cannot afford to waste much time implementing small changes,” says Albert Cabré, manager of the Engineering Department at Talleres Cabré and grandson of the founder.
 “That’s why we decided to look at other options.”

 For this small enterprise, it was essential to find a design solution that would “allow us to produce quality items in a flexible and fast way,” says Cabré.
-With the goal of founding a competitive strategy on a state-of-the-art design solution, the company chose NX™ software for digital lifecycle simulation (CAE) and NX Nastran® software.
-Both NX and NX Nastran software are products of Siemens PLM Software.
+With the goal of implementing a competitive strategy utilizing a state-of-the-art design/simulation solution, the company chose NX™ software and NX Nastran® software.
+Both NX and NX Nastran are products of Siemens PLM Software.

 Explains Cabré, “We installed NX first and foremost to create accurate designs of the parts, to improve manufacturing and to increase product quality.
 We also wanted to be able to design all new parts in house.”
 The user-friendliness of NX has been one of its key advantages for Talleres Cabré.
 Due to the small size of the staff, only Cabré is able to dedicate himself, albeit sporadically, to designing parts.
 As he describes, “With NX CAE, designing new products is much faster and easier because we now have the ability to automate as much of our process as possible.
 And contrary to previous systems, even small changes are immediately carried forward to all the dimensions of the part.
 NX allows us to save a great deal of time because drawing ends up being a very quick operation, and making changes does not present problems.”